-Adwords Negative Keywords are keywords that you specifically do not want to target; they help you to target a more relevant audience, increase CTR, and decrease average CPC.
+Google Ads Negative Keywords are keywords that you specifically do not want to target; they help you to target a more relevant audience, increase CTR, and decrease average CPC.
 However, it can take considerable time to build a working list of negatives.
-In this article, we will explain what negative keywords are, how to find them, and how to add them to your AdWords account.
+In this article, we will explain what negative keywords are, how to find them, and how to add them to your Google Ads account.
 At the end of this article, as a Free bonus we will share the script we use and that already saved us more than 1000 hours of working time.

 Negative keywords let you block ads for irrelevant phrases that are otherwise triggered by broad or match phrase keywords.
 For example, you might run campaigns for a jewelry store that does not sell diamonds.
 You are targeting the keyword +buy +ring.
 This keyword in the BMM match type may trigger the following search terms:

 buy a ring with diamonds

 buy a wedding ring

 Adding diamonds, as a negative keyword will block all search terms that contain diamonds.

 - Broad is the default match type which allows you to block traffic from all search terms where every word, in any order, of your negative keyword appears in the search.
 Example – diamond ring without brackets or quotation marks.